 TGbf Editor: Modify P153.25-32 in D2.1 as follows:

-The SME of a sensing receiver shall request the transmission of a Sensing Measurement Report frame to the

-sensing initiator by generating an MLME-SENSREPORTRQ.request primitive.
-Upon receiving a Sensing Reporting Trigger frame, the sensing responder shall transmit a Sensing Measurement Report frame that contains the sensing measurement result with Measurement Exchange ID corresponding to either the current sensing measurement exchange or the previous sensing measurement exchange consistently throughout all TB sensing measurement exchanges with the same Measurement Exchange ID.
+To request that the sensing receiver transmit a Sensing Measurement Report frame, the SME of the sensing receiver uses the MLME-SENSREPORTRQ.request primitive.
+The sensing receiver will then transmit a Sensing Measurement Report frame carrying information supplied in the MLME-SENSREPORTRQ.request primitive in response to the next Sensing Reporting Trigger frame that allocates resources for the sensing receiver and that identifies the sensing measurement session correspoinding to the MLME-SENSREPORTRQ.request primitive.
+The SME of the sensing receiver shall provide a SensingMeasurementReportContainer parameter to the MLME-SENSREPORTRQ.request primitive that corresponds to either the current sensing measurement exchange or the previous sensing measurement exchange consistently throughout all TB sensing measurement exchanges with the same Measurement Session(#3063,#3207,#3320) ID.